rainydayjules/VisitingTales/Documentation/Karl.md

 * [Notes](#Notes)

 ## Relationships
 Karl lives in Zuzu with his wife, Emma.
-His wife seems to not have much interest in outdoors activity.
-In Pelican Town, Karl seems to be in good terms with Linus and Willy.
+Based on his dialogue, his wife does not share his interest in fishing.
+Also he seems to be in good terms with his co-workers.
+Despite his outgoing demeanor, Karl does not seem to be close with others beside Linus and Willy.

 ## Schedules
 Karl visits Pelican Town on Friday and Saturday.